mebs0/FirstWheels-Safe/README.md

 8. now run pip install -r requirements.txt
 9. now run python manage.py migrate
 10. finally run python manage.py runsslserver 0.0.0.0:8000 --certificate cert.pem --key key.pem
-11. Once you see Starting development server at https://0.0.0.0:8000/ the server is running and you can use your mobile phone and onto a browser and in the url field go to your ip :8000 (e.g. 192.168.0.10:8000)
+11. Once you see Starting development server at https://0.0.0.0:8000/ the server is running and you can use your mobile phone and onto a browser and in the url field go to your htpps://@ip :8000 (e.g. https://192.168.0.10:8000)
 ![image](https://github.com/user-attachments/assets/dcae76db-7ab6-4fd4-95ac-869eba6c7a63)